MSKose/django-notes/Django Fundamentals/django-starter.md

 # to save the dependencies (run this command everytime you install a new dependency to make it up-to-date with your dependencies):
 pip freeze > requirements.txt

-# to run on the current depencies.txt after, say, cloning a project from github
+# to run the dependencies for a project after, say, cloning a project from github
 pip install -r requirements.txt
 ```